Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 • Create an easy-to-use checkout experience.
 There’s nothing more frustrating than a checkout process that takes forever to complete.
 When building your online checkout form, try to include features such as autocompletion (for addresses) and autofill (for fields such as first name and last name) so that your customers spend as little time as possible filling out information.
 Also, ensure that it’s easy for the customer to view important information, such as the total cost (with taxes and shipping) and expected delivery, at a glance.

-Customer service should be the backbone of your business.
-Quite simply, it is too difficult to compete on both the local and global stage in 2022 unless you’re providing your customer with excellent service during every interaction.
-Customer service is the easiest way to gain loyal, life-long consumers—and also the fastest way to ruin your brand’s image and ensure that your customers feel underappreciated.
-It all depends on how good or bad of an experience you provide.
+Customer service is the easiest way to gain loyal, life-long consumers—and also the fastest way to ruin your brand's image and ensure that your customers feel under-appreciated.
+It all depends on the quality of experience you provide.

 Businesses shouldn’t need convincing that providing great customer service is good for their bottom line.
 But if your business does, consider just a few of these facts and learnings: